 When announced, this measure was expressed to be about protecting commercial tenants from landlords, "to ensure the minority of landlords using aggressive tactics to collect their rent can no longer do so while the COVID-19 emergency continues".
 However, the legislation applies to all companies (not only tenants) and winding-up petitions brought by any creditor (not only landlords).

 Timing

-This suspension applies to winding-up petitions presented from 27 April to 30 September, and to statutory demands made between 1 March and 30 September - subject to possible extension of up to six months, if the Secretary of State considers it reasonable to do so to mitigate an effect of COVID-19.
+This suspension applies to winding-up petitions presented from 27 April 2020 to 31 March 2021, and to statutory demands made between 1 March 2020 and 31 March 2021.